1031 Exchange Timeline: 8 Steps To Avoid Paying Capital Gains

 Step 5: Negotiate & close on the sale of your relinquished property

-It’s really important that the person who is buying your property knows you are doing a 1031 exchange.
-Make sure all the paperwork clearly states this, because the buyer will need to comply with certain rules.
+The person who is buying your property must know you are doing a 1031 exchange.
+Ensure all the paperwork clearly states this because the buyer must comply with specific rules.
 Ask your agent or QI about this!

 Work with your qualified intermediary, title company and attorney to handle the closing.
-Once the property has been officially relinquished the funds from the transaction will be transferred into your Qualified Intermediary’s bank account for safekeeping.
+Once the property has been officially relinquished, the funds from the transaction will be transferred to your Qualified Intermediary’s bank account for safekeeping.

 Step 6: Identify your replacement properties within 45 days